leohiselius/spreizer-net/README.md

 See comments in code on connecting external input.

 Parameters can be changed in the file "params.py".
-Note that the parameter values in "params.py" can be changed from within another file.
+Be cautious when changing the parameter values in "params.py" from within another file: values in "params.py" which are dependent on other values will not change correspondingly!

 The file "excitability_matrix.py" generates plots of the EI-landscape along with a flow map in which the perlin directions are visualized, scaled with the relative excitability at a given location.